MattH0220/MattH0220/README.md

-# Hello, I'm CHANGEME
+# Hello, I'm Matthew
 <a href="www.linkedin.com/in/matthew-henderson-766720312"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]
+[Brief Introduction]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I'm an Electrical Engineering grad from Stellenbosch University, South Africa.
+I have a passion for embedded systems and IoT, like my final year PocketQube satellite antenna deployment system (ADS) and a tilt-monitoring device which I am developing as part of my mentorship with Muirlenium Tech.
+I thrive in collaborative, fast-paced environments.

 ## Objective
 [Provide Objective - Remove this afterwards]]